Skip to main content

 Let's examine each line of code:

-- the first stored address is the address used for transferring NFTs and sending notifications.store_slice(sender_address) ;; response_address
+• store_slice(sender_address) ;; new_owner_address - The first stored address is used for transferring NFTs and sending notifications.

-- the custom payload flag is set to 0, indicating there is no custom payload required.store_coins(0)
+• store_int(0, 1) - Sets the custom payload flag to 0, indicating that no custom payload is required.

-- amount of TON to be forwarded with the message.
-In this example it’s set to 0, however, it is recommended to set this value to a higher amount (such as at least 0.01 TON) in order to create a forward message and notify the new owner that they have received the NFT.
-The amount should be sufficient to cover any associated fees and costs..store_int(0, 1)
+• store_coins(0) - Specifies the amount of TON to be forwarded with the message.
+While it is set to 0 in this example, it is recommended to set it to a higher amount (at least 0.01 TON) to create a forward message and notify the new owner that they have received the NFT.
+The amount should be sufficient to cover any associated fees and costs.

 Receiving NFTs